2022 Survey Equity Module

 - Center and uplift perspectives and experiences from community-centered organizations on how to develop a more equitable nonprofit financial system;

-- To assess strengths of BIPOC-led organizations and impact of those strengths and the opportunities for improvement to continue to perform well;
+- To assess strengths of BIPOC-led organizations and impact of those strengths, and what they need to continue to perform well;

 - Further gain a snapshot of our sector’s health and challenges.